Rephonic

 Recent interactions between the hosts and their guests.

-Q: What's the first book you want to call out today?
+Q: What's the first book you want to talk about?

 Audience Metrics